hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 > >
 > > 1.
 For the smallest system, the number of atoms assigned to each GPU or MPI ranks is
 > >    very low.
 The system size is so small that considering GPU acceleration is practically
 > >    meaningless.
-In this case you are emplying far too many workers to complete a small job and
+In this case you are employing far too many workers to complete a small job and
 > >    therefore it is not surprising that the scaling deteriorates with increasing MPI tasks.
 In
 > >    fact, you may try to use 1 GPU and a few MPI task to see if the performance increases in
 > >    this case.
 > > 2.
-As the system size increases, normalied speed-up factor per node increases with increasing
+As the system size increases, the normalized speed-up factor per node increases with
+> >    increasing
 > >    MPI tasks per GPU since in these cases the MPI tasks are busy in computing rather than
 > >    spending time in communicating each other, i.e. computational overhead exceeds the
 > >    communication overheads.